 - Prevents combustion leakage

-- Reliable cold starting
+- Reliable for cold starting and is good for horsepower

 - Tapered ground electrode